 And I come back.

 I am enough.
 Just me.
 Just Brandie.
 Just this blogger that makes food.
 Nobody special except in the eyes of God.

-There are many things I am not: I am not a chef, I am not a professional writer, I am not a college graduate, I am not that great at parenting (or at wife-ing), I am not good at dieting, I am not a runner, I am not great at eating healthy and I'm not above using swear words when the need arises.
+There are many things I am not: I am not a chef, I am not a professional writer, I am not that great at parenting (or at wife-ing), I am not good at dieting, I am not a runner, I am not great at eating healthy and I'm not above using swear words when the need arises.

 But I am enough.
 The world is great at telling us what we are not.
 It's up to us to tell ourselves what we are.
-I am a loving Momma.
-I am a supportive wife.
+I am a fast thinker.
 I am really good in an emergency.
 I will always be there for the people that need me.
 I am good at creating recipes.
 I am fulfilled in blogging.
 And that is enough.

 You are enough.
 Just you.
 Not you with a fancy title.
 Just you being you.
 Who you were created to be.
 It's odd that we have to "fight" to be us.
 But that is the truth of it.

 Thank you for being you.

 Thank you for coming here.
 Helping me to be me and do what I love.
 For letting me be enough with these internet recipes.